-Practice and Progress(note) Differences between the code Items of Evaluation yes no summary and practice for corporate governance of listed companies the day when the board of directors passed the nsted companies meeting; and the monthly revenue situation It should be completed before the 10th of the following month according to the regulations.
-8. Does the company have other important V (1) Employee rights and interests: In addition to insuring Comply with the Code, with information that helps to understand the employee group insurance for each employee, the no difference. corporate governance and operation conditions company also regularly implements employee (including but not limited to employee rights, health checks to take care of employee safety and employee care, investor relations, supplier physical health, and has established employee relations, the rights of interested parties, retirement fund management committees, labor directors and supervisors' training, retirement reserve supervision committees, and Implementation status of risk management employee benefits the committee etc. guard the policies and risk measurement standards, rights and interests of employees. implementation status of customer policies, (2) Investor relations: In order to implement information status of companies purchasing liability transparency and facilitate investors to understand insurance for directors and supervisors, etc.)? the company's operations, the company has a spokesperson mailbox, and relevant information is disclosed on the public information observatory and the corporate governance area of the company's website.
+Practice and Progress(note) Differences between the code Items of Evaluation and practice for items of Evaluation yes es no summary corporate governance of listed companies 8.
+Does the company have other important V (1) Employee rights and interests: In addition to Comply with the Code, with information that helps to understand the insuring employee group insurance for each no difference. corporate governance and operation conditions employee, the company also regularly implements (including but not limited to employee rights, employee health checks to take care of employee employee care, investor relations, supplier safety and physical health, and has established relations, the rights of interested parties, employee retirement fund management directors and supervisors' training, committees, labor retirement reserve supervision Implementation status of risk management committees, and employee benefits the committee policies and risk measurement standards, etc. guard the rights and interests of employees. implementation status of customer policies, (2) Investor relations: In order to implement information status of companies purchasing liability transparency and facilitate investors to understand insurance for directors and supervisors, etc.)? the company's operations, the company has a spokesperson mailbox, and relevant information is disclosed on the public information observatory and the corporate governance area of the company's website.
 The company's website also Provide the company's basic information, important information, financial statement information, monthly revenue and other information, and update it regularly to maintain its effectiveness.
 And provide investors' opinions to the company's management for reference.
 The company will continue to strengthen investor relations.
 (3) Supplier relationship: The company handles various procurements in accordance with the "Integrity Management Code" and "Procurement Management Measures" formulated by the company to implement the principles of fairness and transparency and prevent dishonest behavior.
 In addition, the company promotes environmental protection policies and concepts to suppliers.
 All suppliers must meet the company's environmental protection requirements before they can be listed as qualified suppliers.
 (4) Stakeholders: The company's business dealings with stakeholders are handled in accordance with the company's "Administrative Measures for Group Enterprises and Related Person Transactions" to avoid the occurrence of unconventional transactions and improper transfer of benefits.
 The company has established a completed internal control system and implemented it during business execution.
 Internal auditors regularly perform inspections and report the results to the major committee and management for review The company provides diversified channels and information disclosure, maintains good interaction and communication with stakeholders, and continues to respond to and implement issues that stakeholders care about.
-(5) Directors' training status: please refer to "2021
+(5) Directors' training status: please refer to "2022 Directors Participated in Corporate Governance- related Courses" in this annual report.
+(Note 2) (6) Circumstances in which the company purchases liability insurance for directors and supervisors: In

-Practice and Progress(note) Differences between the code Itama of Familiani and practice for Items of Evaluation yes no summary corporate governance of listed companies Directors Participated in Corporate Governance- related Courses" in this annual report.
-(Note 2) (6) Circumstances in which the company purchases liability insurance for directors and supervisors: In order to increase protection for directors, supervisors and managers and strengthen corporate governance, the company has insured directors, supervisors and managers' liability insurance in 2021, and the amount and coverage of relevant liability insurance and related information such as insurance rates have been reported to the board of directors.
+Practice and Progress(note) Differences between the code Items of Evaluation and practice for items of Evaluation yes no summary corporate governance of listed companies order to increase protection for directors, supervisors and managers and strengthen corporate governance, the company has insured directors, supervisors and managers' liability insurance in 2022, and the amount and coverage of relevant liability insurance and related information such as insurance rates have been reported to the board of directors on 2022/8/05.
 (7) Implementation of risk management policies and risk measurement standards: The company's risk management policies are based on current capital scale, and the risks determined by the board of directors to create the greatest rewards for shareholders.
 Please refer to "Analysis and Evaluation of Risk Matters"